STANDARDIZED TESTING SUMMARY

 AP (available for students in AP classes)

-For more information about the the AP exam, please contact Hector Freytas, one of the WHS assistant principals.
+For more information about the the AP exam, please contact Jinu Joseph, one of the WHS assistant principals.

 For more information about the PSAT exam, please contact Meg Connolly, WHS counselor.

 MAP stands for Measures of Academic Progress.
-The Northwest Evaluation Association (NWEA) produces the MAP tests that are administered to Westmont High School students throughout students' freshman and sophomore years in high school.
+The Northwest Evaluation Association (NWEA) produces the MAP tests that are administered to select Westmont High School students during students' freshman and sophomore years in high school.

-For more information about MAP testing, please contact Lindsay Pietrzak, WHS Teaching and Learning Coordinator.
+For more information about MAP testing, please contact Megan Vervynck, WHS Teaching and Learning Coordinator.